Generated North Woods river scene representing Maine's East Branch Penobscot River, not an exact location photo

 Backup water

-If the East Branch turns into a road or flow problem, shift to a more road-connected Maine plan rather than trying to rescue the trip deep into the corridor.
+If the East Branch turns into a road or flow problem, shift to a more road-connected Maine plan rather than trying to rescue the trip deep into the area.

 Lunksoos Boat Launch

-A named National Park Service launch and route-planning anchor for the East Branch corridor.
+A named National Park Service launch and route-planning anchor for the East Branch area.

 Oxbow